xavidop/alexa-skill-autodeployer/README.md

 This is where the magic starts.
 Once we have downloaded all the code, we will create a new Alexa Hosted Skill.

-For this process we will use the bash tool `expect` because the creation of the Alexa Hosted Skill requires interaction with a keyboard.
+For this process we will use the bash tool `expect`.
+This is because the creation of the Alexa Hosted Skill requires interaction with a keyboard.

-These scripts works like this: they will expect some known strings and then, they will introduce a value or in other cases, they will just simulate pressing the enter key(`\r`) automatically.
+These scripts works like this: they will expect some known strings and then, they will introduce a value or they will just simulate pressing the enter key(`\r`) automatically.
+Depending on the input needed in the creation process.

 1. For **ASK CLI 1.x** version:
 ```bash